-Notes: Large-system switches with appropriate software and configuration are capable of supporting up to eight applications simultaneously monitoring the same DN.
+Notes: Large-system switches, with appropriate software and configuration, are capable of supporting up to eight applications that simultaneously monitor a single DN.
 Check with your switch vendor to confirm support capability of your release of switch software.

 Small-system switches can support up to four T-Servers monitoring the same DNs simultaneously.